AutoResearch/autora/docs/contribute/module.md

 in the `docs` folder.
 However you structure your documentation, be sure that structure is reflected in the `mkdocs.yml` file.

 You are also encouraged to describe basic usage of your module in the python notebook ``Basic Usage.ipynb`` in the `docs` folder.
-Finally you can outline the basic setup of your theorist in the `docs/quickstart.md` file.
+Finally you can outline the basic setup of your module in the `docs/quickstart.md` file.

 *Note: Docmentation is required if you wish that your feature becomes part of the main